Oscar de la Renta: The King of Suave!

 As indicated in his bio, Oscar de la Renta had raised adopted children with his two wives: the first wife who served as editor-in-chief of French Vogue died because of lingering illness and the second one is a philanthropist and a socialite.

-Normally, we see professional and ambitious men in corporate boardrooms showing off their technical skills and all but with Mr. de la Renta, he was busy sharing his talent and design skills in an industry where men would hesitate to venture into, although not to the majority average people in the world but for the few elite individuals.
+Normally, we see professional and ambitious men in corporate boardrooms showing off their technical skills and all but with Mr. de la Renta, he was busy sharing his talent and design skills in an industry where men would hesitate to venture into.
 While he may not have been able to offer his creations to everyone, Mr. de la Renta definitely brought beauty to this world.
-He was an epitome of class and grace, in short he was what we may call “elegance personified”!
+He was an epitome of class and grace, in short, he was what we may call “elegance personified”!

-Truly, he was not just the Sultan (as often described) but the King of Suave!
+Truly, he was not just the Sultan (as was often described by his colleagues and clients) but the King of Suave!
 May you rest in peace!

-Thanks to Vogue for sharing some of these photos below:
+Thanks to Vogue for sharing some of these photos below (ctto):